rzeldent/esp32-smartdisplay/README.md

 - [platformio-espressif32-sunton](https://github.com/rzeldent/platformio-espressif32-sunton)

 > [!NOTE]
 > This library uses the newly introduced esp_lcd_panel interfaces.
 This should provide some support in the future for updates and new boards.
-These drivers are provided by Espressid and have already been copied and included to this library.
+These drivers are provided by Espressif and have already been copied and included to this library.

 ## How to use